-- 3.1.3.
-All incidents and near misses should be reported as soon as possible (within 24 hours) using one of the above outlined methods. - 3.1.4.
-If an incident is reported via the Datix phone line this will be handled by a member of the Quality & Risk Administration team within office hours (07:00-18:00 Monday to Friday) or
+3.1.3.
+All incidents and near misses should be reported as soon as possible (within 24 hours) using one of the above outlined methods.

-- by a NHS 111 call handler out of hours (18:00-07:00 Monday to Friday and all day on weekends). - 3.1.5.
-Following reporting of an incident, the record will undergo a quality check by a member of the Quality & Risk Team within 2 working days to ensure that information has been entered correctly. - 3.1.6.
-As part of the quality check process the incident will be graded in accordance with the Risk Matrix (Appendix B) and will be assigned to an appropriate investigator.
-Investigators have been determined based on the geographical area, responsibility and incident type.
-The allocation of an investigator is dependent on the incident category and the severity and this matrix is held by the Quality, Governance & Performance Assurance directorate and is regularly reviewed and updated.
+- 3.1.4.
+If an incident is reported via the Datix phone line, this will be handled by a member of the Quality & Risk Administration team within office hours (07:00-18:00 Monday to Friday) or by Health Desk colleagues within EOC out of hours. - 3.1.5.
+Following the reporting of an incident, the record will undergo a quality check by a member of the Quality & Risk Team within 2 working days to ensure that information has been entered correctly. - 3.1.6.
+As part of the quality check process, the incident will be graded in accordance with the Risk Matrix (Appendix B) and will be assigned to an appropriate investigator.
+Investigators will be determined based on the geographical area, responsibility, and incident type.
+The allocation of an investigator is dependent on the incident category and the severity, and this matrix is held by the Quality, Governance & Performance Assurance directorate and is regularly reviewed and updated.